 We should not let a misguided idea of evolution justify a form of moral perfectionism: “it is only because we mistake natural selection for natural law that the lust for excellence continues to receive the imprematur of nature,” while other pursuits are deemed less worthy.
 On the contrary, the study of biological evolution teaches us that nature’s general tolerance for a diverse accumulation of seemingly non-optimal individual pursuits can occasionally lead to spectacular results.

 Milo’s concern is mainly an ethical one.
-Broadly speaking, the aim of ethics is to differentiate between good and bad actions, while that of political philosophy is to imagine what a just society implies.
+The aim of ethics is to differentiate between good and bad actions, while that of political philosophy is to imagine what a just society implies.
 Although the two are highly interrelated, there is a clear difference in the scale of their ambitions.
-Ethics is usually concerned with individual actions, while political philosophy addresses what kind of institutions should exist in society.
+Ethics is usually concerned with individual actions; political philosophy addresses what kind of institutions should exist in society.

-What should I do?
-Should I compete and strive for excellence in today’s world of cut-throat competition?
-Milo’s answer is that you can if you wish, but evolution in nature does not justify competition and the modern strife for excellence as inherently valuable ends.
+Does this mean that it is immoral to compete and strive for excellence?
+Not exactly.
+Milo’s answer is that you can if you wish — just don’t use nature as a justification.
+Evolution in nature does not justify competition and the modern strife for excellence as inherently valuable ends.
 In nature, mediocrity is tolerated because it is harmless.
 Likewise, Milo invites us to consider that excellence is not the only valuable goal in human society.
 There are many other things that people can legitimately pursue.
 Being lazy, being slow, being different, and being unfit is all entirely fine as long as it does not cause any major harm.

 Let us set aside matters relating to ethics and focus on the political implications of Milo’s theory.
 What about the role that evolutionary processes have in shaping society?
 On this, Milo remains silent.
 I will attempt to give it a short answer.